TaxiMax1/txz-bridge/readme.md

 ---

-## 🎬 API: Networked Scenes
+## API: Networked Scenes

-> All scene helpers **request network control** of the target entity and run synchronised scenes for smooth multiplayer playback.
+> All scene helpers request network control of the target entity and run synchronised scenes for smooth multiplayer playback.
 Most use `lib.requestAnimDict/model` (ox_lib) and clean up after themselves.

 ### `SafeCrack(entity, locks, cb, createCam)`
 Runs a full safe-crack interaction with intro/idle/success scenes, then invokes a safe-crack minigame.